 2. Update your password.

 Yes, this really is still an issue.
 And the reason is twofold.
-Fifty nine percent of SMBs have no visibility into employee password practices and 65 percent of SMBs that have password policies say they do not strictly enforce them.
+Sixty-five percent of SMBs that have password policies say they do not strictly enforce them.
 Luckily, the fix is pretty simple.
 Making a strong, easily remembered password is as easy as stringing together a few words—with spaces—that have significance to you.
 In fact, it makes more sense to call this updating your pass phrase.
 Multiple word phrases are far harder to break than single word and number combinations.
 Considering that 4 out of 5 breaches were the result of stolen or easily guessed passwords, the importance of taking this step can’t be overstated.

 3. Upgrade your PIN device to a chip reader.